2019 floods: The latest road closures in Ottawa, Gatineau and beyond | CBC News

 Road closures in Ottawa

-The Chaudière Bridge is closed to all traffic until further notice.
+The Chaudière Bridge between Ottawa and Gatineau is closed to all traffic until further notice.
 Traffic control devices are at the corner of Eddy and Laurier streets, and at the intersection of Booth Street and the Sir John A. Macdonald Parkway.

 Route 16 is avoiding Britannia Park and the Ron Kolbus Centre, stopping on Britannia Road just to the east of the park instead.